leeked/UMAAD/README.md

 This is the implementation repo of UMAAD: Unsupervised Masked Autoencoder for Anomaly Detection

 ## How To Run

+### Dependencies

+Conda environment files are provided as `environment_linux.yml` and `environment_cross_platform.yml`.

+Use the appropriate file based on your OS to install the needed dependencies.

+### Pretrained Checkpoint

 Note: In order to properly finetune this model, the checkpoint for the ImageNet-pretrained ViT-Large model used in this paper (which is not made available here in this repo) is needed.

 You can download the model checkpoint using the following link: